allegroai/clearml-docs/docs/webapp/webapp_exp_comparing.md

 ## Selecting Experiments to Compare

 To select experiments to compare:
-1. Go to a experiments table that includes the models to be compared.
+1. Go to a experiments table that includes the experiments to be compared.
-1. Select the models to compare.
-Once multiple models are selected, the batch action bar appears.
+1. Select the experiments to compare.
+Once multiple experiments are selected, the batch action bar appears.
 1. In the batch action bar, click **COMPARE**.

 The comparison page opens in the **DETAILS** tab, showing a column for each experiment.
-The experiment on the left is used as the base model, to which the other experiments are compared.
+The experiment on the left is used as the base experiment, to which the other experiments are compared.

 ## Details